• OVERVIEW

 The Doctor of Physical Therapy program is committed to a holistic admission approach and does not conduct interviews as part of its admission process.
 Not holding interviews provides the faculty with an opportunity to perform a thorough, holistic review of all applications meeting the minimum requirements.
 To make this possible, the faculty has designed a number of school-specific essay questions to help us get an understanding of each applicant as an individual.

 However, we want to make sure prospective students have an opportunity to visit the campus, meet the faculty, and interact with our current students.
 To provide these opportunities in a structured format, SMU offers Interactive Information Sessions throughout the year.
-Additional consideration for admission will be given to students who show a demonstrated interest in SMU by attending one of these programs.
-See More information about Interactive Information Sessions.
+See more information about Interactive Information Sessions.

 Graduate Record Examinations (GRE)